-6.7 Future translation
+6.6 Future translation

-ICCR has 61 published datasets and many more in planning.
+ICCR has 62 published datasets with many more being planned.
 It represents a large body of work to be translated and there is also the ongoing maintenance of the datasets to be considered.
 This requires a substantial investment in funding.
-ICCR will continue to investigate various options for funding as well as different models.
+ICCR will continue to investigate various options for funding as well as different models of translation.